marklackey/blobboundary/README.md

 # blobboundary

-This is a solution to the blob boundary problem, and is named after a character on Arrested Development, Bob Loblaw.
+This is a solution to the blob boundary problem the description refers to a character on Arrested Development, Bob Loblaw.
 I spent about half a day working on this.

-###Process
+### Process
 I first simply created an array of arrays to represent the grid, and then searched linearly, row by row.
 That solution is represented in BlobBoundaryRowByRow